Top 5 Best General International Saws

 VERSITILE METAL CUTTING - Cast iron vise opens to 6 in. allowing for cutting of various sizes of metal.
 Also, includes Adjustable Blade Guide for added cutting precision & stability.

-Besides the tools we researched above, I would definitely have a look at the MS3005 by General International and the General International TS4001.
-Both these tool manufactures are thought to be a couple of the top makers of premium Saws.
-Both tools are rated highly also.
-The General International received a score of 4.0/5 when compared to 2.9/5 star rating given to the TS4001 by General International.
+Aside from the selections we reviewed already, I would definitely check out the General International MS3005 and the General International TS4001.
+Both these tool manufactures are thought to be two of the leading suppliers of superior Saws. both of these two options received exceptional end user ratings also.
+The MS3005 advertises a rating of 4.0/5 when compared to 2.9/5 star rating received by the General International TS4001.

-The General International MS3005 comes with a few features you might not get on other similar Miter Saws.
-For example PRECISION CUTTING - The advanced laser alignment system ensures accuate cuts everytime!.
-The General International TS4001 however, is tough to beat with 1500 Watt, 120Volt ~ 60Hertz, 5700 rpm, Amp: 13 and even Max cutting height at 90 degrees: 2-7/8-inches, at 45 degrees: 2-5/8-inches.
+The MS3005 by General International comes with a few features you might not get on competing Miter Saws.
+One example is PRECISION CUTTING - The advanced laser alignment system ensures accuate cuts everytime!.
+The General International TS4001 however, is tough to beat offering 1500 Watt, 120Volt ~ 60Hertz, 5700 rpm, Amp: 13 plus Max cutting height at 90 degrees: 2-7/8-inches, at 45 degrees: 2-5/8-inches.

 General International MS3005 featured image